idep-nter/django-resume/README.md

 As a next step I tweaked a bit html and css file - color change, categories change, complete change of skills section etc.

-At last I deployed the project with AWS and also made a PostgeSQL database there as a default DB for the project.
+At last I deployed the project with AWS and also made a PostgreSQL database there as a default DB for the project.